Health Care for Feral Cats

 Feline immunodeficiency virus (FIV)

 Feline immunodeficiency virus (FIV) is a retrovirus that virologists classify as a lentivirus, or "slow-acting virus" (Cornell, “Feline Immunodeficiency Virus,” 2014).
-Cats diagnosed with FIV may live long, healthy lives, never showing symptoms of the virus, though some cats may experience “recurrent illness interspersed with periods of relative health” (Cornell, “Feline Immunodeficiency Virus,” 2014).
+FIV suppresses a cat’s immune system, compromising her ability to fight off infection.
+However, diagnosed with FIV may live long, healthy lives, never showing symptoms of the virus, though some cats may experience “recurrent illness interspersed with periods of relative health” (Cornell, “Feline Immunodeficiency Virus,” 2014).

-Fortunately, FIV is not transmitted as easily as FeLV.
+Fortunately, FIV is not transmitted easily.
 The primary mode of transmission is through bite wounds.
 This explains why the cats most likely to become infected are free-roaming, unneutered males prone to territorial fighting.
 FIV does not spread through casual contact among cats, so it is possible to keep an FIV-infected cat in the same house as a healthy cat with little risk of transmission, provided the cats tolerate each other and do not fight.

 To test or not to test?

-Testing for viral diseases such as FeLV and FIV in feral cat colonies should be optional and not mandatory.
-Funds for sterilization programs are usually limited, so resources may be better spent on sterilization and rabies vaccines rather than on testing.
-Alley Cat Rescue does not perform testing as part of our standard TNR program.
+Testing for viral diseases such as FeLV and FIV in feral cat groups should be optional and not mandatory.
+Funds for TNR programs are usually limited, so resources may be better spent on sterilization and rabies vaccines rather than on testing.
+Alley Cat Rescue does not perform testing as part of our standard TNR program; however, all cats who are placed into our adoption program or feral cats who are relocated are tested.

 Operation Catnip’s founder, Dr. Julie Levy, points out that the greatest cause of feline deaths in the United States is the killing ー by humans ー of unwanted stray and feral cats, which causes more deaths than all feline infectious diseases combined (Levy and Crawford, 2004).
 Subsequently, most TNR programs choose to focus their efforts and resources on sterilization and vaccination rather than testing.